Find Reproductive Health Services

 - Find a health center for well-child checkups and exams.

-- Understand family planning service options, and get more information on the types of birth control available and their effectiveness at preventing pregnancy at the Office of Population Affairs and the Office of Women’s health’s Web sites on contraception.
+- Understand family planning service options.
+Get more information on the types of birth control available and their effectiveness at preventing pregnancy from the Office of Population Affairs and the Office on Women’s Health webpages on contraception and family planning.

-- Find HIV or STD testing.
+- Find HIV or STD testing services.
 Locate a clinic that offers low-cost testing and prevention counseling for HIV testing, STD testing, and vaccines to prevent sexually transmitted infections, such as the human papillomavirus (HPV) and hepatitis at https://gettested.cdc.gov/ or call 1-800-CDC-INFO.